-Anyone living alone is entitled to a 25% reduction.
+Anyone living alone is entitled to a 25% discount.
 A single person discount form can be downloaded from the link below:

 Single person discount form

-If anyone living in the house has a disability, a reduction may be entitled to if there is:
+If anyone living in the house has a disability, a discount may be entitled to if there is:

 - extra space to allow a wheelchair to be used